chanshukwong/Recurring-Decimal/README.md

 For finding recurring decimal, we use long division.
 Since long divison will get the remainder, multiply the remainder by 10 and then use as a new nomerator and divide again.
 This process goes on and on.
 This fraction will finally multiply by 10^n (we mark down the n and then move the decimal place leftward at certain place m where m<n)

-If the denominator has factors 2 or 5, it will be eliminated by some 10.
-If we know how many 10 need to eliminate 2 and 5, then we know where m is.
+If the denominator has factors 2 or 5, it will be eliminated by some 10 eventually.
+If we know how many 10 need to eliminate all those 2 and 5, then we know where m is.